 Kerri Camp, PhD – University of Texas at Tyler

-Dr. Kerri M. Camp is the associate dean and an associate professor of marketing at the University of Texas at Tyler.
+Dr. Kerri M. Camp is a professor of marketing at the University of Texas at Tyler and has served as associate dean, director of undergraduate programs, and director of the Center for Retail Enterprises.
 She has taught several courses at the undergraduate and graduate level, including healthcare marketing and special topics in healthcare in UT Tyler’s online MBA in healthcare management and executive MBA in healthcare management programs.
 She holds a PhD from Texas Tech University, an MBA in management from Golden Gate University, and a BBA in marketing from Texas A&M University.

 Dr. Camp has over seven years of industry experience in healthcare administration and marketing consulting for healthcare organizations and has served on multiple boards and advisory committees.
-She has been invited as a columnist for The Daily Sentinel, a media consultant for local CBS and NBC news, and a guest speaker for numerous state and local organizations.
+She has been invited as a columnist for The Daily Sentinel, a media consultant for local CBS, NBC, and Fox News, and a guest speaker for numerous state and local organizations.

-Her primary research focus is healthcare management issues, and in particular, patient satisfaction and value in healthcare.
-Her work has been published in the Journal of Business Research, the Journal of Retail and Consumer Services, the Family Business Review, and the Journal of Applied Management and Entrepreneurship, among others.
+Her primary research focus is healthcare marketing issues, particularly patient satisfaction and value in healthcare.
+Her healthcare research has been published in the Journal of Consumer Behavior, the Journal of Marketing Theory and Practice, the Journal of Retailing and Consumer Services, Information Systems Frontiers, and the Journal of Applied Management and Entrepreneurship.
 She is a faculty associate in the American College of Healthcare Executives (ACHE) and was the keynote speaker for ACHE East Texas Chapter in 2016, delivering a talk titled “Creating Value in the Patient Experience — Applying the Drivers of Consumer Satisfaction and Loyalty.”
 Notably, she received the 2017 Provost’s Excellence in Teaching Award.

 Peter A. Clark, PhD – Saint Joseph’s UniversityDr.
 Peter A. Clark serves as director of the Institute of Clinical Bioethics at Saint Joseph’s University.
 He teaches courses on the ethics of healthcare and healthcare in developing nations.